Skip to main content

 This helps identify duplicate calls, incorrect parameters, or unexpected behavior during conversations.

-6. Inject Results Back into the Conversation
+6. Return Results Back to the Conversation

 {